commonmark/cmark/README.md

-It provides a shared library (`libcmark`) with functions for parsing CommonMark documents to an abstract syntax tree (AST), manipulating the AST, and rendering the document to HTML, groff man, CommonMark, or an XML representation of the AST.
+It provides a shared library (`libcmark`) with functions for parsing CommonMark documents to an abstract syntax tree (AST), manipulating the AST, and rendering the document to HTML, groff man, LaTeX, CommonMark, or an XML representation of the AST.
 It also provides a command-line program (`cmark`) for parsing and rendering CommonMark documents.